 Not having found the legendary kingdom in Asia, Europeans from the end of the thirteenth century began to seek it in Africa, where the “third India” was supposed to be found.
 In 1321-1324, a missionary Dominican named Jordanus de Severac wrote a book called the Mirabilia, a description of the “far India,” in which he equates the king of Ethiopia with Prester John.

 Interestingly, the search for the treasures of the Indies, associated with Columbus and a host of other navigators of the fifteenth century, was at least partially a search for the kingdom of Prester John.
-The Portuguese Prince Henry the Navigator was one of these who traveled farther and farther in hopes of finding the riches of the mysterious kingdom.
-The Portuguese then came to Ethiopia and truly found a Christian kingdom.
-However, this kingdom was a poor comparison with the legendary treasures and miracles associated with Prester John’s kingdom.
+The Portuguese Prince Henry the Navigator was one of these.
+He traveled farther and farther in hopes of finding the riches of the mysterious kingdom.
+The Portuguese followed him to Ethiopia and did find a Christian kingdom.
+However, this kingdom was a poor comparison to the legend.
+There were few treasures and even fewer miracles.
 And so, Ethiopia soon began to lose its luster and its association with the Kingdom of Prester John.

 1530 was the last year that a “letter from Prester John” made its way across Europe.
-However, people were basically fed up with the legend.
-However, in European cartography, the kingdom of Prester John continued to be drawn until the seventeenth century.
-However, the legend continues to exert fascination, from Umberto Eco’s novel Baudolino to the songs of the Russian rock legend Boris Grebenshchikov to Catherynne M. Valente’s fantasy novel The Habitation of the Blessed.
+People were basically fed up with the legend.
+All the same, in European cartography, the kingdom of Prester John continued to be drawn until the seventeenth century.
+Even today, the legend continues to exert fascination, from Umberto Eco’s novel Baudolino to the songs of the Russian rock legend Boris Grebenshchikov to Catherynne M. Valente’s fantasy novel The Habitation of the Blessed.